solo-fsw/sosxr-unity-readmehelpers/README.md

   # From your repository root
   mkdir .github
   cd .github
-  ln -s ../YOUR_UNTITY_PROJECT_NAME/Assets/README.md README.md
+  ln -s ../YOUR_UNITY_PROJECT_NAME/Assets/README.md README.md
 ```

-> Note that 'YOUR_UNTITY_PROJECT_NAME' should be replaced by the current Unity Project name, so that the entire path to the README.md file is correct.
+> Note that 'YOUR_UNITY_PROJECT_NAME' should be replaced by the current Unity Project name, so that the entire path to the README.md file is correct.

 ### Markdown Viewer
 By default Markdown files render as plain text in Unity.
 The excellent and Open Source [Markdown Viewer](https://github.com/mrstruijk/Markdownviewer) can alleviate this.
 Follow the instructions on that repo on how to get it into your Unity Project.